Mcj-G/McjGBugReporter/README.md

 ## What it still needs:
 - More work on user interface and its features
 - Adding a way to create an administrator account on the first run and other user accounts in the client by the administrator
+- Finding a way to populate issue describing tables with default values
+- Adding some administrator interface for managing the app
+- Visual and security tweaks on API